firstcustomergoodluck/fcgl-small-baby/README.md

 1. ./gradlew build
 2. java -jar {jar_file.jar} ```Example: java -jar build/libs/fcgl-small-baby-0.0.1-SNAPSHOT.jar```

-Once it is up the following should work:
+Once it is up the following should work://TODO: In my personal its 8081 but on my work its 8080.
 ```
 curl http://localhost:8081/googoo
 gaga!